limbernie/limbernie.github.io/_posts/2018-08-23-pinkys-palace-v3-walkthrough.md

 ### Background

-I really wished there's a backstory to the VM—it'll make it a little more interesting.
+I wished there's a backstory to the VM—it'll make it a little more interesting.
 Having said that, the previous two VMs were challenging, fun, and provided plenty of learning opportunities—no backstory no big deal.

 ### Information Gathering